Battle of the Ialomița: Prelude

+Largely due to the efforts of Cardinal Cesarini, negotiations between Vladislaus I and Elizabeth resumed in mid-July.
+By mid-August, Vladislaus had secured the support of Despot George Branković, as well as the mediation of his opponent, Count Frederick of Cilli.
+As a result, Queen Elizabeth and her supporters became increasingly isolated, raising hopes that the civil war might be brought to an end and that a unified effort could be directed against the Ottomans.
+This also increased the troops available to defend the southern frontier, enabling Hunyadi to prepare more effectively for the expected Ottoman counter-offensive after the truce was rejected.
+Meanwhile, Hunyadi had been informed of the coming assault and had already made preparations.
+Hunyadi was able to gather his forces in Transylvania.
+According to Pálosfalvi, Hunyadi remained near the southern border of Transylvania.
+After crossing the Carpathians southward, he established a camp in the upper valley of the Ialomița River.

+The negotiations with the Ottoman envoy may have been intended to mislead the Ottomans and facilitate Hungarian preparations, which could explain why Şehabeddin limited his campaign to Wallachia rather than invading Transylvania.
+The envoy may have been released without an agreement once Hungarian military preparations were complete, or negotiations between the Ottomans and Hungarians may still have been ongoing at the time of the battle between Hunyadi and Şehabeddin.
+Some Christian sources claim that Şehabeddin also intended to conquer Transylvania and sent raiders there.
+However, there is no independent evidence supporting this, although some later chroniclers mention such raids.
+Jean de Wavrin suggests that only the borders of Transylvania were targeted.
+It is also possible that Şehabeddin was instructed not to conduct raids deep into Transylvania due to ongoing peace negotiations in Buda, as such actions could undermine a potential treaty.

 The Ottoman army crossed the Danube in the second half of the summer of 1442, and the akinjis began the systematic devastation of Wallachia, following the traditional procedure applied against disobedient vassals, Şehabeddin caused enormous destruction in Wallachia. Şehabeddin led his troops into Târgoviște, and the Wallachian capital was seized and burned.
 After removing Basarab II and ensuring the submission and allegiance of Mircea II, Şehabeddin left the city and set up camp.
 He then released the raiders to plunder Wallachia, and perhaps parts of Transylvania as well.
 Not considering resistance advisable, the Wallachians retreated to the mountains.
 The Vlachs had ensured that the Ottomans would not discover any food in their land, fully aware that the Turks would never attack them in the mountains.
 For over a week they waited in the hills while the Ottomans ravaged and plundered the countryside.